 - 5. When a fixed asset item is to be received at the school/department, the green copy will be forwarded directly to the school/department. - 6.
-When an asset is received at the school/department, their personnel signs and dates the green copy of the purchase order documents any information concerning quantity and condition of items received and forwards same to the Accounts Payable Department. - 7.
-Accounts Payable will review green copies of the purchase orders for payment.
+When an asset is received at the school/department, their personnel signs and dates the green copy of the purchase order documents any information concerning quantity and condition of items received and forwards same to the Accounts Payable Department. - Accounts Payable will review green copies of the purchase orders for payment.
 When Accounts Payable finalizes payment, a copy of the purchase order with the invoice and check copy will be scanned into the OnDemand system. - 8.
-The Purchasing Department or school will forward all information to the Fixed Asset Department concerning equipment being returned to vendors due to damage, exchanges or credit.
+The Purchasing Department or school will forward all information to the Fixed Asset Accountant concerning equipment being returned to vendors due to damage, exchanges or credit.

-Federal Exception: Items with a useful life of more than one year which were purchased with Federal or Grant funds should be tagged with appropriate tags indicating the funding source as provided herein.
+Federal Exception: Non-technology items with a useful life of more than one year which were purchased with Federal or Grant funds should be tagged with appropriate tags indicating the funding source as provided herein.
+Federal technology is tagged under the Technology Department's tag system.
 No minimum dollar limit applies.